nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221010071719/README.md

 # nodes to add

-- concept of installing something
+- concept hub for tricks?

 ` zet/20221010071719/README.md `